Scholarships and Funding

 Funding your degree through awards, scholarships, loans, and bursaries, as well as work experience opportunities are all options to consider.
 Learn more about setting yourself up for financial success as SFU Beedie and the advising resources available to support you.

-Just Announced: The Uggla Family Scholarship
+The Uggla Family Scholarship

 Scholarships, Awards, and Bursaries

 A Work-Study position is an opportunity to participate in research-based projects and earn a supplemental income.
 Students gain valuable experience connecting with various members of the SFU community while building their co-curricular record.
 You must complete a minimum of 100 hours in your Work-Study position.

 With our flexible BBA program, a large number of SFU Beedie students work part-time while studying full-time.
 50% of surveyed students indicated that they are working while going to school (66% of these students are working 10-29 hours per week).